Scott O’Brien

 Software Development

 • Ability to adapt across programming languages and code bases for full stack features.
 Most comfortable with Python, TypeScript and React.
-Experience with C++ and Go
+Experience with C++ and Go.

 • Collaborate across teams to plan large pipelines for managing network deployment automation.